ZoomInfo

 Website visitor tracking tools fall into three main categories, each serving different teams and objectives:

-B2B visitor identification tools like ZoomInfo and Leadfeeder are designed for sales and marketing teams whose primary goal is generating leads and identifying in-market accounts.
-These tools focus on revealing which companies are visiting your site and providing contact information for outreach.
+B2B visitor identification tools like ZoomInfo and Leadfeeder are built for sales and marketing teams whose primary goal is generating leads and identifying in-market accounts like ZoomInfo and Leadfeeder are built for sales and marketing teams whose primary goal is generating leads and identifying in-market accounts.
+These tools focus on revealing which companies are visiting your site and providing the contact information needed for outreach.

 Evaluate Data Accuracy and Coverage

-• What's your match rate for identifying website visitors?
+• What is your match rate for identifying website visitors, and how do you calculate it?

 Check Integration Capabilities

-Your visitor tracking tool needs to work with your existing tech stack to be valuable.
-The best platforms offer native, bi-directional integrations with core systems like your CRM, marketing automation platform, and sales engagement tools.
+Your visitor tracking tool needs to work with your existing tech stack to deliver value.
+The best platforms offer native, bi-directional integrations with core systems — not just one-way data exports that require manual handling.

 Priority integrations to evaluate: